 4) Stanford Common to Worplesdon village (3.9 kms)

 - You are now following the waymarked Fox Way and there is a golf course on your right.
-In 500 metres the path bends to the right, between the fence and a brook on your left.
-In 200 metres, go left over a footbridge.
-Carry on along the wide track, with tall hedges on both sides and later a field on the right.
-In 350 metres, with a wooden gate to your left, ignore a public footpath sign pointing over a stile.
+In 100 metres you go through a gate and in 400 metres the path bends to the right, between the fence and a brook on your left.
+In 200 metres, go left over a footbridge and continue on a wide track, with tall hedges on both sides and later a field on the right.
+In 350 metres, with a wooden gate to your left, ignore a public footpath sign pointing ahead.
 Instead, go through the wooden barrier ahead of you on to an unmarked path, with a barbed wire fence and field on your right and a line of trees on your left.

 - (!)
-In 250 metres go through a gap in the wooden fence ahead (by the remains of a gate) and turn sharp right, then veer left to pass the back of the mock tudor Merrist Wood House, tennis courts and several green huts on your left, with a field on your right.
-In 600 metres you reach a vehicle drive.
-Turn left and in 50 metres, at a 4 armed wooden signpost and facing an oversized wooden owl, turn right and follow a path on the other side of the main drive (The Courtyard snack bar is to your left here).
+In 250 metres go through a gap in the wooden fence ahead.
+Keep ahead on grass, climbing slightly to reach the car park of the mock tudor Merrist Wood House.
+Pass just to the right of this building, then veer left to pass behind tennis courts and several pale green huts, keeping all the buildings on your left, with a wooden fence and a field on your right.
+In 600 metres at the corner of the fence you reach a vehicle drive, just to the right of a junction.
+Ignore the drive to your right (which leads South to farm buildings) and instead take the drive ahead (East), at a wooden public footpath signpost opposite an oversized wooden owl.
+The path runs on the other side of the main drive (The Courtyard snack bar is to your left here).
 You pass a wooden crocodile by a hollow on your left.
 In 150 metres ignore a drive to the left and exit the College grounds at the No Exit sign.

 - Continue ahead with houses to your right.
-The road ends at a wooden gate in 200 metres and you continue ahead on a tarmac footpath.
+The road ends at a metal gate in 200 metres and you continue ahead on a tarmac footpath.
 In 100 metres you reach Coombe Lane, now with houses on your left, and continue ahead to Perry Hill (A322) in 200 metres.
 Cross the road with care.
-The White Lyon is the grand building to your left and the Worplesdon Place Hotel (Premier Inn), another possible tea/coffee option, is a short distance further along the road.
+The White Lyon and Dragon is the grand building to your left and the Worplesdon Place Hotel, another possible tea/coffee option, is a short distance further along the road.

 5) Worplesdon village to Worplesdon station (4.3 kms)

 - Take the tarmac signposted public footpath to the right of the White Lyon (or turn left and left again from the pub).
 In 180 metres turn right at a path junction marked by a yellow arrow, and in 20 metres go through the lych gate of St Mary the Virgin Church, Worplesdon.
-In 20 metres, go left at another yellow way mark post with the church on your right.
+In 20 metres, go left at another low yellow way mark post with the church on your right.
 Follow the path through the churchyard and leave by a footpath signposted to Whitmoor Common in 250 metres.
-Go down the hill with a barbed wire fence on the left to go through a metal kissing gate at the bottom in 90 metres.
+Go down the hill with a high barbed wire fence on the left and leave the churchyard through a metal kissing gate at the bottom in 90 metres.

-- Follow the signposted path diagonally down a field to go through another kissing gate in the opposite corner in 160 metres and follow the path ahead, with a fence and ditch to your left, then turn left to emerge by an imposing white house and garden (2 Whitmoor Cottages) in 100 metres.
+- Guildford's modern cathedral is visible to your right.
+Follow the signposted path diagonally down a field to go through another kissing gate in the opposite corner in 160 metres and follow the path ahead, with a fence and ditch to your left, then turn left to emerge by an imposing white house and garden (2 Whitmoor Cottages) in 100 metres.
 Walk along the drive to reach a three armed signpost in 100 metres.
 Stay on the drive, signposted to the Jolly Farmer (however if you wish to see more of Whitmoor Common you could turn right here and follow the Purple Self-Guided Trail, in the direction of Salt Box Road).

-- Ignore a private path to Brook Pond Smallholding on your right and (!) in 150 metres, where the wide path swings towards a house on the right (Brook Pond Cottage), you go through a wooden barrier to take the narrow slightly raised path marked by a green arrow which is straight ahead.
-In 70 metres you go over a sleeper bridge and pass Brook Pond on your left.
-This is the largest open water body on the common and has been restored by the Whitmoor Association.
-It supports a wide range of life from dragonflies to herons, tufted ducks and even kingfishers.
+- Veer left ignoring a private path to Brook Pond Smallholding on your right and (!) in 150 metres, where the wide path swings towards a house on the right (Brook Pond Cottage), you go through a wooden barrier to take the narrow slightly raised path marked by a green arrow (on the reverse of a post) which is straight ahead.
+In 70 metres you pass Brook Pond on your left (this is the largest open water body on the common and has been restored by the Whitmoor Association - it supports a wide range of life from dragonflies to herons, tufted ducks and even kingfishers) and go over a sleeper bridge.

-- In 30 metres, just after a footpath waymark, the path divides at Point 5 (GR 985539).
+- In 30 metres, just after a footpath waymark on a waist high wooden post, the path divides at Point 5 (GR 985539).
 Here you have a choice, the main route, or the Jolly Farmer Pub option (which includes a section of road walking).

 - To follow the main route.
 Take the left hand option.
-In 100 metres, turn left on a private road (Point 6), now following the Purple Self-Guided Trail.
+In 100 metres, turn left round a wooden barrier on to a private road (Point 6), now following the Purple Self-Guided Trail.

 - Pass under telegraph wires and in 200 metres you return to the drive and the Fox Way, opposite Pond House.
 Walk up the gravel drive, passing a pond on your right.
 In 50 metres where the drive turns towards the house, go through a gap in the hedge ahead in to the woods, on to a muddy path.
 Stay on the main path and when it ends in 100 metres turn left.
 In 70 metres turn right on an obvious path under telegraph wires.
 In 40 metres turn left on a private road.
 In 15 metres turn right on Goose Rye Road.